T2 (novel series): T2: Infiltrator (2001)

 T2: Infiltrator explores Sarah and John's life while living off the grid.
-Set six years after the events of Terminator 2: Judgment Day, Sarah and 16-year-old John live a relatively normal life under the assumed names John and Suzanne Krieger near a small town in Paraguay, believing they have destroyed Cyberdyne Systems for good and prevented the creation of Skynet.
+Set six years after the events of Terminator 2: Judgment Day, Sarah Connor and her son, 16-year-old John, live a relatively normal life under the assumed names John and Suzanne Krieger near a small town in Paraguay, believing they have destroyed Cyberdyne Systems for good and prevented the creation of Skynet.
 They own a successful trucking company known as Krieger Trucking, while also being proficient smugglers.
 Sarah works at the company, while John attends military school, quickly becoming one of their best students, gaining military skills, weaponry and hacking knowledge.
 They gain a new neighbor in Dieter von Rossbach, a former Austrian counterterrorism operative and future model for the T-800 series.
 He is drawn to the Connors, and after Sarah tells him about the future war, they are attacked by a new T-800, created in the present by a new Terminator model, the i-950 Infiltrator Serena Burns.
 Realizing that Judgment Day was not permanently averted, they attempt once again to stop Skynet's creation with the help of Dieter.
 They eventually run into FBI agent Jordan Dyson, Miles Dyson's brother who is looking to capture the Connors for his brother's death and Cyberdyne's destruction, but witnesses the Terminators himself and comes to believe them and decides to help them destroy Cyberdyne's most recent facility and the remaining Terminators.
 Sarah is seriously wounded by Serena as she destroys her, while Dyson looks after her and makes sure she makes a full recovery.
 John and Dieter flee to Paraguay once again.
 Dyson, however, finds out that Cyberdyne has a back-up facility located in Montana and immediately informs them of this information.